treelogic-swe/aws-mock/README.md

 - terminateInstances
 - describeInstances

-This mock of EC2 could be helpful for testing your applications. aws-mock can manage a large amount of mock EC2 instances.
+This mock of EC2 could be helpful for testing your applications. 'aws-mock' can manage a large amount of mock EC2 instances.

 ### How It Works